vishal-handa/project-m2-nyan-cat/README.md

 ## Changes made
--An introduction page was made with the title and a "next=>" button.
+- An introduction page was made with the title and a "next=>" button.
--A second page was designed that describe a set of rules and the "Start Playing" button.
+- A second page was designed that describe a set of rules and the "Start Playing" button.
--The introduction page and the rules page have a particular music playing in the background.
+- The introduction page and the rules page have a particular music playing in the background.
--Changes in the gameplay are described below.
+- Changes in the gameplay are described below.
     1) The main background was changed to a different background, and the size of the game was changed to full browser view.
     2) The concept of the game was changed to include two different set of objects falling from the top.
 The circular china adds +1 life when caught, while the centaur removes the life by 10 when hit.
     4) For the different objects, a `kittyhaus.js` file was created that housed different animals with particular identifiers.
     3) This page also has it own specific music.